jcsargis00/NFT-Research/README.md

 * use Python to download the data from the Coinbase web site Postgres will be the database for crypto pricing.
 Fields of crypto pricing  model
-- Symbol - The symbol for which the timeseries data refers
+- Symbol -  symbol for which the timeseries data refers
-- Open - This is the opening price of the time period
+- Open -  the opening price of the time period
-- High - This is the highest price of the time period
+- High -  the highest price of the time period
-- Low - This is the lowest price of the time period
+- Low -  the lowest price of the time period
 - Close - This is the closing price of the time period
-- Volume (Crypto) - This is the volume in the transacted Ccy.
+- Volume (Crypto) - the volume in the transacted Ccy.
 Ie. For BTC/USD, this is in BTC amount
-- Volume Base Ccy - This is the volume in the base/converted ccy.
+- Volume Base Ccy - the volume in the base/converted ccy.
 Ie. For BTC/USD, this is in USD amount
 #
 Postgres sample table of crypto pricing model
 ![pri](https://github.com/jcsargis00/NFT-Research/blob/main/images/cryptopricetable.PNG)